Frestonia: Decline and fall

-Current situation
+21st century situation

-Bramleys Housing Co-operative manages the properties owned and built on the Frestonia site by Notting Hill Housing Trust, and its members live as a close-knit community.
+As of 2016, Bramleys Housing Co-operative manages the properties owned and built on the Frestonia site by Notting Hill Housing Trust, and its members live as a close-knit community.
 Some are children or grandchildren of the original Frestonians, although there has also been a significant influx of new residents.

 A large new office development, also named Frestonia, was built on the adjacent site at the junction of Bramley Road and St Anns Road, and is occupied by the headquarters of Cath Kidston.
-A second large office development also named Frestonia by its developers was erected at 125/135 Freston Road in 2001.
+In 2001, a second large office development also named Frestonia by its developers was erected at 125/135 Freston Road.

-Major developments occurred in the 2000s with the completion of headquarters for Monsoon Accessorize (2007) and TalkTalk (2009) at the rear of 91–121 Freston Road.
-The Louise T Blouin Foundation (2006) was built in nearby Olaf Street.
+In 2006, the Louise T Blouin Foundation was built in nearby Olaf Street.
 The nearby 150,000 m2 Westfield London shopping complex opened in 2008.

+Major developments occurred in 2007 with the completion of headquarters for Monsoon Accessorize and TalkTalk (2009) at the rear of 91–121 Freston Road.

+In 2010, a series of buildings were constructed on the site of Frestonia which were named Notting Dale Campus, to be used as creative work spaces in recognition of Frestonia's bohemian art heritage.